 You will also meet ‘know-it-all’ clients who claim to know how design works despite knowing nothing about the design process.

 I can do that in Photoshop, why am I paying you to do this?

-Such clients are difficult to work with, as they will try to undermine you every step of the way.
-However, you should never bash heads with them.
-Instead, try your best to help them understand your design process.
-For example, you can show them the rough sketches and notes you did during conceptualization, and describe the rationale behind your decisions.
+Such clients are difficult to work with as they will try to undermine you every step of the way.
+However, no matter how frustrated you are, never bash heads with them.
+Instead, try to help them understand your design process in an objective manner.
+For example, show them the rough sketches and notes you did during conceptualization, and describe the rationale behind your decisions.
 If they still prove to be troublesome, then it might be time to cut your losses.

-By now, you should understand the importance of contracts and why it’s a must to have them.
+By now you should have understand the importance of contracts and why it’s a must to have them.
 Clients who refuse to sign contracts usually spell trouble.
 However, if you can get them to accept your terms and conditions in some way, then it can effectively be considered as a contract.
 For example, email can be legally binding depending on the context.
-In such cases, it comes down to how much trust you have in the client’s ability to keep the end of their bargain.
+In such cases, it comes down to how much trust you have in the client’s ability to keep their end of the bargain.

-You will have clients who are very busy.
-They don’t seem to be around when you need to ask them important questions regarding the project.
+You will have clients who are very busy, so much so that they always don’t seem to be around when you have important questions regarding the project.
 Some of them will even take weeks to send you a reply, which can be frustrating and a test of patience.
 In such cases, you can either highlight the issue to the client and hope he or she takes action, or drop the client entirely.

 In the end, it’s about managing expectations.
-Whether you’re charging a fixed price or hourly, let the client know what you will and won’t do before starting anything.
-In as much detail as possible.
+Whether you are charging a fixed price or going with an hourly rate, always reach a clear understanding with the client on what you will and won’t do before starting the design process.